Ground plane sizing for radio, transponder and PilotAware

 Antenna Theory Is Complicated

-An external PilotAware antenna without a ground plane is put under test using a low cost VNA (Vector Network Analyser)
+An external PilotAware antenna without a ground plane is put under test using a low-cost VNA (Vector Network Analyser)

-Let’s add a make shift ground plane out of kitchen foil of the recommended size above.
+Let’s add a makeshift ground plane out of kitchen foil of the recommended size above.

-Hopefully this graphically demonstrates the importance of having a correctly sized ground plane!
+Hopefully, this graphically demonstrates the importance of having a correctly sized ground plane!

-One last Fact!
+One last fact!
 The monopole antenna was invented in 1895 by radio pioneer Guglielmo Marconi

 Set QFE in Dashware